sjhloco/sjhloco-netbox_env_setup/README.md

 | tenant.site.location.location.rack | List of racks in child locations | name | tags, role, height, tenant |
 | rack-role | List of rack roles | name, color, | slug, descr, tags|

-Be careful with child locations as if you are using a generic name such as *Room1* although it is nested under the parent location in GUI you need to make sure you define a unique slug as under the hood is no hierarchy.
+Be careful with child locations as if you are using a generic name such as *Room1* although it is nested under the parent location in the GUI you need to make sure you define a unique slug as under the hood is no hierarchy.

 ### Devices - *Manufacturers, Platforms, Device-types, Device-roles*